 The delivery and transmission portions of a New Jersey electric bill are separate from the supply charge.
 No matter where the electricity comes from, customers’ utilities will continue to deliver the electricity, maintain wires and poles, respond to emergencies, and bill customers.

 Public Utilities in New Jersey

-The utilities in New Jersey are all regulated by the New Jersey Board of Public Utilities (BPU) and include:
+The utilities in NJ are all regulated by the New Jersey Board of Public Utilities (BPU) and include:

 Municipal Aggregation in New Jersey